lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 ## Setup the project

 Following the instructions that you can find in the first chapter, create a virtual environment for the project, install Cookiecutter, and then create a project using the recommended template.
+I named the project `calc`, but you are free to give it another name.
 After you created the project, enter the directory and install the requirements with `pip install -r requirements/dev.txt`[^requirements].
 You should be able to run

 ``` sh
 py.test -svv
 ```

 [^requirements]: this project template defines 3 different requirements files, `prod.txt`, `test.txt`, and `dev.txt`, in hierarchical order. `test.txt` includes `prod.txt`, and `dev.txt` includes `test.txt`.
+The reason is that when you test you want to be able to run the system with its production requirements, but you also need some tools to perform the tests, like the testing framework.
+When you develop, you want to test, but you also need tools to ease the development, like for example a linter or a version manager.

 and get an output like